Definition of a Down Payment

 The down payment not only provides equity for the buyer, it also provides a “cushion” for the lender, in the event the buyer defaults on the mortgage.
 With more equity in the property, the lender has more security in their increased ability to recover the money they loaned if default occurs.

 Normally, the source of the down payment is cash from the borrower.
-Under limited circumstances, the down payment may come from other sources:
+Underother circumstances, the down payment may come from the following sources:

 - A down payment may be a gift from a family member, provided it is at arms length from the transaction;